 dRdt= It (3)

-where S(t) = number of susceptible individuals at time t, I(t) = number of infected individuals at time t, and R(t) = number of recovered individuals at time t. β is transmission rate (i.e. probability that a random encounter between one S and one I results in infection of S), is death rate of infected individuals from the disease (i.e. probability that an I will die from the disease) and is recovery rate of infected individuals (i.e. probability that an I will recover and become permanently immune to the disease).
+Where S(t) = number of susceptible individuals at time t, I(t) = number of infected individuals at time t, and R(t) = number of recovered individuals at time t.
+SIR models are written in continuous time, meaning that they are comprised of differential equations, wherein we’re interested in the change of a state variable (S, I, or R) over time as a continuous variable (Δt→0) rather than discrete (t0→t0+dt…, where “dt” is the discretization interval). β is transmission rate (i.e. probability that a random encounter between one S and one I results in infection of S), is death rate of infected individuals from the disease (i.e. probability that an individual in the “I” compartment of the model will die from the disease) and is recovery rate of infected individuals (i.e. probability that an individual in the “I” compartment of the model will recover and become permanently immune to the disease).
 These rates are probabilities so they take on values between 0 and 1.

 The derivatives in equations 1-3 above can be discretize with Euler approximations: